StefanIvemo/stefanivemo.github.io/_posts/2021-04-02-Using loops with Bicep.md

     ipConfigurations: fwIpConfigurations
   }
 }

 ```

 # Summary

 That was all I had about loops for now, hope you liked it!
 Who knows, another post with a massive Bicep example on the loop topic might show up here in a couple of weeks.

+All examples in this post can be found here: <a class="github-button" href="https://github.com/StefanIvemo/BicepThings/tree/main/Loops" aria-label="StefanIvemo/BicepThings on GitHub">All examples</a>

 <br>